5 Types of Belly Fat and What Causes Them

 Stress Belly Fat

-In today’s hectic world, avoiding physical or psychological stress in everyday life is hard.
+In today’s hectic world, avoiding physical or psychological stress is hard.

 When you are under constant stress, the stress hormone cortisol continues.